DanielOhn/blog-bois/content/blog/the-first-and-last-ld2l-blog.md

 Along with this issue, and various real life stuff coming up for my players.
 It seemed like we needed a standin to two standins every week.
 Having to forfeit three weeks straight, it was really demotivating and draining to the point where I was barely caring about the league at all.

-In the end, we had to part ways with Venuz kicking him from the team and finding a more stable player who was actually able to play.
+In the end, we had to part ways with Venuz kicking him from the team and finding a more stable player who was actually able to play during game time.

 Fortunately for our team, we were able to find a replacement pretty quickly.
-Picking up Atifex and having a few players switch up their roles, and managing to get Roar into a stable role where he can shine.
+Picking up Atifex and having a few players switch up their roles, and putting Roar into a stable role where he can shine.

 Looking back at the whole Venuz problem, it was probably for the better to kick him.
 I think I made the mistake of not kicking him sooner, even with his internet issues he had Flocka on his dodge list and the egos on the two of them could have made games harder and more tilting than they should be.